 After finding his way to Vermont to complete the Farmer Training Program at the University of Vermont, Michael decided to set some roots by joining Americorp to serve as the Community Food Security Program Assistant at NOFA-VT in November 2013.
 Prior to moving to Vermont, he earned a BA in Public Health Studies from Johns Hopkins University.
 While living in Baltimore, he worked on food systems mapping projects with the Center for a Livable Future and healthy stores projects in the city's food deserts with the Center for Human Nutrition.
 He is excited to settle down in Vermont, where he enjoys the opportunities to engage in cooking experiments, hiking adventures, and the comfort of Vermont business casual.
-Despite the lure of Tom Brady, he plans to maintain his commitment to Philadelphia sports.
+Despite the allure of Tom Brady, he plans to maintain his commitment to Philadelphia sports.

 Kim is psyched to be promoting the amazing work at NOFA Vermont.
 She has extensive experience in delivering brand consistency, website upkeep and non-profit outreach and has worked for the Highfields Center for Composting, Senator Bernie Sanders, the University of Vermont, The Shubert Organization in New York City, and The Music Hall in Portsmouth, NH.
 Kim lives in Jericho with her husband, two children, two cats, 17 hens, and a dog.
 She serves on her town’s selectboard and strives to attain complete transparency within local government.